 “We’re hoping that this will be the first a series of lunchtime yoga sessions, and I’ll be keeping everyone posted on more dates.

 Senior Branch Manager Stephanie Pritchard and Assistant Branch Manager Amber Nutt from Nationwide Bath will climb the ‘tallest free-standing mountain in the world’ to raise vital funds for Julian House and its clients this September.

-The challenge, taking place 13 – 21 September will see the pair trek 40 miles across some of the most spectacular and varied landscapes on earth.
+The challenge, taking place in February 2020 will see the pair trek 40 miles across some of the most spectacular and varied landscapes on earth.
 From Kilimanjaro’s rich montane forests filled with amazing flora and fauna, across its other-worldly high-altitude desert, past Kilimanjaro’s cathedral high glaciers, before reaching the crater’s rocky rim and summiting the iconic Uhuru Peak, 5896 metres high.